E-Krabs/rule34-tag-counter/README.md

 # rule34_json_dump
 <h3><b>About</b></h3>
-Scripts to analyze create database of rule34, and analyze what content is most popular.<br>
+Create a SQLite database of rule34, and analyze what content is most popular.<br>

 Every image on rule34 must be tagged with info describing what's in it cause its a <a href="https://booru.org/">Borru</a>.
 Using this information provided via the <a href="https://api.rule34.xxx/">rule34 API</a>, we can plot the popularity of something on rule34 and save eveything to a local database.